Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Abstract

-We propose and investigate a hidden Markov model (HMM) for the analysis of aggregated, super-imposed two-state signal recordings.
-A major motivation for this work is that often these recordings cannot be observed individually but only their superposition.
-Among others, such models are in high demand for the understanding of cross-talk between ion channels, where each single channel might take two different states which cannot be measured separately.
-As an essential building block we introduce a parametrized vector norm dependent Markov chain model and characterize it in terms of permutation invariance as well as conditional independence.
-This leads to a hidden Markov chain ``sum'' process which can be used for analyzing aggregated two-state signal observations within a HMM.
-Additionally, we show that the model parameters of the vector norm dependent Markov chain are uniquely determined by the parameters of the ``sum'' process and are therefore identifiable.
-Finally, we provide algorithms to estimate the parameters and apply our methodology to real-world ion channel data measurements, where we show competitive gating.
+We propose and investigate a hidden Markov model (HMM) for the analysis of dependent, aggregated, superimposed two-state signal recordings.
+A major motivation for this work is that often these signals cannot be observed individually but only their superposition.
+Among others, such models are in high demand for the understanding of cross-talk between ion channels, where each single channel cannot be measured separately.
+As an essential building block, we introduce a parameterized vector norm dependent Markov chain model and characterize it in terms of permutation invariance as well as conditional independence.
+This building block leads to a hidden Markov chain sum process which can be used for analyzing the dependence structure of superimposed two-state signal observations within an HMM.
+Notably, the model parameters of the vector norm dependent Markov chain are uniquely determined by the parameters of the sum process and are therefore identifiable.
+We provide algorithms to estimate the parameters, discuss model selection and apply our methodology to real-world ion channel data from the heart muscle, where we show competitive gating.

-{ Keywords: Hidden Markov models, vector norm dependency, permutation invariance, lumping property, aggregated data, cross-talk, ion channels}
+\textbf{Keywords:} Hidden Markov models, vector norm dependency, permutation invariance, lumping property, aggregated data, cross-talk, ion channels